Sholem Shtern

 Shtern was born in 1906 or 1907 in Tishevitz, Poland, and immigrated to Canada in 1927.
 He was a member of a prominent Yiddish literary family in Montreal, and became associated with the radical movement.
-His collections of poetry include Nuntkejt (Toronto, 1929) and In der Fri (Montreal, 1945), and his novels include such works as In Canada (Montreal, 1960–63), a two-volume novel in Yiddish verse.
+His collections of poetry include Noentkeyt (Toronto, 1929) and Inderfri (Montreal, 1945), and his novels include such works as In Kanade (Montreal, 1960–63), a two-volume novel in Yiddish verse.